perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 #### Basic run

-To run testsuite you need a folder with input files, reference files, configuration files, etc. You can find the example of this folder in the `/opt/q-e-qe-7.3/perturbo/tests` folder.
+To run the testsuite you need a folder with input files, reference files, configuration files, etc. You can find the example of this folder in the `/opt/q-e-qe-7.3/perturbo/tests` folder.
 We will use these tests today, but in general you can (and in some cases even should) write your own tests.

 #### Testing `perturbo.x` only

 If you plan to use (or you did modifications only to) the `perturbo.x` executable, the testsuite will automatically run `perturbo.x` for several materials and calculation modes and check that the results obtained with the new executable are the same as the reference.

 To test the `perturbo.x` executable you need to make the configuration file.
 As an example, in the *tests/config_machine* folder, you can take the *config_machine_perturbo.yml* file.
-This file contains basic information about running tesuite for `perturbo.x`.
+This file contains basic information about running testuite for `perturbo.x`.

 1. Copy the template YAML file inside the */opt/q-e-qe-7.3/perturbo/tests/config_machine* folder: